heptarch/heptarch.github.io/drafts/demon.md

 *1874.* The Post Office pays the London
 Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system for London’s
-mail: miles-long tubes, laid with narrow-gauge rail, emptied by 20-foot wide iron turbines, shooting post capsules with inrushing air.
+mail: mile-long tubes, laid with narrow-gauge rail, emptied by 20-foot wide iron turbines, and shooting post capsules like a bullet with inrushing air.
 Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office, a third of a mile hence.
 The tubes make it past Holborn, and as far as the General Post Office on St Martin's